adelriosantiago/adelriosantiago-blog/amazing-czech-republic/eng.md

 # Five things you notice when you first arrive in Czech Republic

+> Quick note: This is my very first article written recording every change with *gitblog*.

 Czech Republic is probably one of the most underrated destinations in the world.
 It has beautiful landscapes, great job opportunities especially in the area of IT, a quite large expatiate community, amazing entertainment opportunities.

 Here area few things you notice as soon as you arrive.